Bradley B. Wilson

 In February, 2001, Brad joined Gates Wise Schlosser & Goebel.
 A great portion of Brad’s practice is devoted to labor and employment law issues.
 Brad also represents clients in civil cases, administrative proceedings and commercial litigation.

 Brad resides in Springfield with his wife, Gail, and their sons, Ben and Zach.
-He is a member of the Springfield YMCA, the Abraham Lincoln Presidential Library and Museum Foundation, the University of Missouri Alumni Association, and the Tiger Scholarship Fund.
-Brad also serves as a coach for several youth sports teams in Springfield.
+He is a member of the Springfield YMCA, the University of Missouri Alumni Association, and the Tiger Scholarship Fund.

 Brad has been selected by his peers as a Leading Lawyer in the areas of: Civil Rights and Constitutional Law; and Employment Law: Employees.

-J.D., Northern Illinois University College of Law, DeKalb, Illinois, 1996
+• Northern Illinois University College of Law, DeKalb, Illinois - J.D. - 1996

 Honors: Cum Laude